appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ssl-configuration.md

 If you are using external services that have self-signed SSL certificates, you will need to add their public certificate to the `global.yaml` file.

+These external services might be self-hosted Gitlab, Azure Devops Server or LDAP server that uses a self-signed certificate.

 You can add **multiple** certificates to the `external.ca` section.
 If you are using multiple services, you will need to add each certificate to this section.

 :::info